- November 10, 2020

 "Mists of Aiden" is a first-person, story-driven horror game where you play as a thief trying to steal a valuable jewel from an old mansion.
 The house traps you inside, and each attempt to escape leads to a new story and ending.
 Every walkthrough is unique, with different routes hiding their own tragedies and horrors.
 Uncover the secrets of the house, your partner, and yourself as you delve deeper into madness.

-- The game features an intriguing storyline with multiple paths that keep players engaged.
+- The game features a cool story with interesting twists that keep players engaged.

-- The game is quite short, typically taking around 1.5 to 2 hours to complete, which may leave players wanting more.
+- The game is very short, taking around 1.5 to 2 hours to complete, which may leave players wanting more.

 “The story has great twists that highlight the horrors of the creative mind, while pointing out the pains of real life.”